 We recognise the importance of parents in developing a child's personal behaviour code.
-Our Golden Rules are detailed in this policy and children and parents are asked to sign our Home School Agreement at the first parents' meeting.
+Our Golden Rules are detailed on the school website and children and parents are asked to sign our Home School Agreement at the first parents' meeting.
 Any parent who is unable to attend is sent home a copy for them to return to school.